Last Updated on February 22, 2023 by Mary Pressler

-Next, we discuss the main benefits of the Oncor Commercial Standard Offer and Solar PV programs, and eligibility requirements for commercial customers.
+Here we will discuss the main benefits of the Oncor Commercial Standard Offer and Solar PV programs, and eligibility requirements for commercial customers.

 Oncor Commercial Standard Offer Program

 The Commercial Standard Offer Program (CSOP) is designed to help businesses reduce their electricity costs and environmental footprint.
 The program offers incentives for many types of energy efficiency measures, but it focuses on two main areas: